smithmicro/android-build/README.md

 The sdkmanager packages that are installed are generally the current version and the previous version.
 Check the Dockerfile for more details.

-Example, the `android-build:29` image contains:
+For example, the `android-build:29` image contains:
 * android-29 and android-28
 * build-tools 29.0.3-29.0.0
 * build-tools 28.0.3